MINIOTA SCHOOL HANDBOOK

 Bus Drivers: Murray Gurr

 Miniota School offers all regular Kindergarten to Grade 8 Manitoba Education Curricula.
 Subjects offered are English Language Arts, Mathematics, Science, Social Studies, Physical Education/Health, French, Art and Music.
-Our Kindergarten program is a full-time program.
+Our Kindergarten program is a 0.75 program where students attend half time in the first semester and then full-time in the second semester.

 Park West School Division